maxheld83/passhelpr/README.md

 This packages gets passwords for [basic access authentication](https://en.wikipedia.org/wiki/basic_access_authentication) (BA, using username and password).
 In this order, it gets them from environment variables, system keychains and interactive prompts.

-To access APIs from scripts, key and token authentication are both more convenient and secure than BA (keys and tokens can be tightly scoped and revoked).
-You should use it over this whenever you can.
-However, sometimes, only BA is available 😒.

-Using BA can be a bit cumbersome, especially when developing on different computers and servers.
-The helpers in this package make BA a little easier to use, by looking in several places in turn.

-They loosely follow {httr}'s advice on [managing secrets](https://httr.r-lib.org/articles/secrets.html).

-This package is a very thin wrapper around [{httr}](https://httr.r-lib.org), [{getPass}](https://cran.r-project.org/web/packages/getPass/index.html) and [{keyring}](https://github.com/r-lib/keyring).

 ## Installation